jakejones2/nc-news/README.md

 ### 5 - Seed local databases

-After creating two .env files for development and testing, run the following commands to seed local databases:
+After creating two .env files for development and testing, use the following commands to create and seed local databases:

-1. `npm run setup-dbs`
+- `npm run setup-dbs`
-2. `npm run seed`
+- `npm run seed`

+The command `run setup-dbs` is included for convenience, and creates development and test databases called `nc_news` and `nc_news_test` respectively.
+You can skip this step if you have created your own databases.
+Remember that development and test database names are set in their corresponding `.env` files, so to use this command you must assign `PGDATABASE` to `nc-news` or `nc-news-test` accordingly.

 ### 6 - Run all tests